 This Collaboration is an example of how companies and organizations from different sectors can work together to make real change happen.
 Our intention is that it will serve as a model for how other companies can incorporate the value of nature into their decision-making, and increase investment in protecting the planet’s natural systems and the services they provide.

 Our site selection criteria (which looked at regions with both conservation and business priorities), helped us identify Dow’s Texas Operations in Freeport as the first pilot location to begin testing and applying the science of valuing nature.
-The second pilot site will be located in Santa Vitória, Brazil, at the site of a cooperating joint venture company, Santa Vitoria Acucar eAlcool Ltda.
+Information on the results of our analysis in Freeport can be found below.
+The second pilot site is located in Santa Vitória, Brazil, at the site of a cooperating joint venture company, Santa Vitoria Acucar eAlcool Ltda.
 (SVVA), formed by Dow and Mitsui & Co.
-Ltd. We are working together to identify the remaining pilot site and will have more details in 2014.
+Ltd. We are working together to identify the remaining pilot site and will have more details in 2015.

 Dow is also a member of the Conservancy's Business Council.

-Read about where our collaboration currently stands and our next steps to come.
+Our update on where our collaboration stood in April 2014 and the next steps to come.

 Learn more about what the Collaboration accomplished in 2013.